-Meet Minnesota State Advocacy Committee President, Dale Wakasugi.
+Meet Minnesota State Advocacy Committee Member, Dale Wakasugi.

 My Why is why.
 Why did I get heart disease?
 Why did I have a heart attack?
 Why did I survive cardiac arrest twice?
 Why am I still here?
 Why am I so passionate about the AHA?